India’s high-tech milk boom

 Data, technology and innovative solutions

 Despite the impressive growth in the Indian dairy sector, undernutrition in South Asia has been stubbornly persistent.
 Recent studies have found that adoption of technologies to improve livestock feed and hygiene practices at the farm-level is generally still low.
 However, farmers who do participate in innovation platforms tend to adopt improved livestock feeding and dairy marketing techniques.
 Innovative technological and data solutions are likely to play a big role in driving future growth.
-To celebrate World Food Day 2020, we highlight three award-winning dairy innovation platforms that are helping to lead this change.
+We highlight three award-winning dairy innovation platforms that are helping to lead this change.

 Herd-focused: BAIF Development Research Foundation